jennings-owen/TaskIQ/README.md

 See [ENV_FORMAT.md](docs/ENV_FORMAT.md) for complete environment variable documentation.

+See [SETUP.md](docs/SETUP.md) for instructions on how to run the development environment.

 ### Documentation

 See [PRD.md](docs/PRD.md) for a complete product requirements document for this project.
 This includes AI-generated user stories, schema, and information about the project.
 The top of the document has a table of contents referencing important documentation.